svne/JigMagga/README.md

 Normally the po file for a page gets stealed by the conf file plugin and not by itself.
 See the locales chapter for more information.

-When stealing a SASS or LESS file after stealing a config file, it is possible to define SASS or LASS variables in the config.
+When stealing a SASS or LESS file after stealing a config file, it is possible to define SASS or LESS variables in the config.
   Therefore the steal LESS plugin is not called directly.
 It then also renders the current domain and locale to SASS.

-    less: {
+    sass: {
         "color1": "#FFFFFF",
         "color0": "#000000"
     }